-This is the workaround that actually solved my issue with The Wizard could not start microphone Windows 11/10 problem.
+This is the workaround that actually solved my issue with the “Wizard could not start microphone” error in Windows 11/10.
 Whether you are using a specific sound card or the built-in sound controllers on your motherboard, you will need to make sure they are updated and working as intended.
 A sound card is a device that allows communication between your microphone and your computer.
-If it stops working, neither your speaker or your microphone would work.
+If it stops working, neither your speaker nor your microphone would work.

 In most cases, we use Realtek High Definition Audio.
-For some people who use specific sound cards, it will be otherwise such as Nvidia High Definition Audio or USB Audio Device.
-If you are not sure which driver you are using, just right-click each one of them and update all of them.
+For some people who use specific sound cards, it will be otherwise, such as Nvidia High Definition Audio or USB Audio Device.
+If you are not sure which driver you are using, right-click each one of them and update all of them.